 One of the key pieces to our technical strategy is DevOps.
 DevOps is the union of people, process, and products to enable continuous delivery of value to your end users.
 This allows software to be released more quickly and more precisely.
 Because smaller changes are incorporated with each release, it allows for quicker fixes when new problems are introduced because they are fresh in people's minds.
 Customers see improvements more quickly so they are able to leverage the new changes.
 Our background with infrastructure and data center management helps us provide disaster recovery planning and capacity planning throughout the process, finding the appropriate balance.

 This website is a showcase of .NET Core 2.2 and we are excited about the upcoming .NET Core 3.0 release.
 It takes advantage of Azure DevOps Continuous Integration and Continuous Deployment (CI/CD) to Azure Web Apps.
-Free versions of Visual Studio 2017 Community (on Windows 10) and Visual Studio Code (on Macintosh, Linux, and Windows) are used to update the website as needed.
+Free versions of Visual Studio 2017 and 2019 (any edition on Windows 10) and Visual Studio Code (on Macintosh, Linux, and Windows) are used to update the website as needed.
 As soon as Azure DevOps (formerly VSTS) Git repo is updated, the Azure DevOps Pipeline Builds is started and the site is built to verify it is working.
 If all goes well, then Azure DevOps Releases is started and updates the Azure Web App.
 There is history of the entire process for rollback and archiving.

-Application Insights and Azure Monitor are being used to track issues with the website.
+Application Insights and Azure Monitor are used to track issues with the website.
 Azure DevOps is integrated with Azure Active Directory (AAD) and Windows 10 Pro machines login to AAD for centralized (and SSO-based) authentication.

 We are excited to be using this as a platform for further updates, testing, and demonstration of technology.
 These solutions are available and priced for fit various sized organizations.
 For example, a number of the services are free to small businesses or open source projects.
 For enterprises, they can be scaled for performance and high availability.
 It continues to be an exciting time in the Information Technology (IT) field and being able to provide powerful solutions very quickly to delivery the desired solutions to customers.